There’s no need to hide!

 Better yet, faites d’une pierre deux coups (kill two birds with one stone).
 Once you’ve selected that delicious French page-turner, read it out loud as you go.
 This allows learners to get a feel for how French speakers actually compose sentences, especially dialogue.
 Further, you will become more comfortable with common sentence structures, and you’ll find you’re better able to replicate these structures in actual spontaneous speech.

 In fact, while you’re at it, download the audiobook of the French novel you’re reading.
-Inkstone Software has thousands of free audiobooks, and the iTunes store has a wealth of French audiobooks, too.
+Inkstone Software has thousands of free audiobooks on their Audiobooks HQ app, and the iTunes store has a wealth of French audiobooks, too.
 You can read aloud alongside the audiobook to fine tune your pronunciation and intonation, and this will help you to become fluent in the rhythm of the French language.

 Despite the aforementioned methods, all the audiobooks, all the babbling in the shower and all the French radio stations in the world won’t compare to actual spontaneous conversation.
 So get out there, grasshopper: Get a language partner.